 - Panorama running PAN-OS version 9.0.
 You don’t have to upgrade firewalls that Panorama manages to use thePolicy Optimizercapabilities.
 However, to use theRule Usagecapabilities (Monitor Policy Rule Usage), managed firewalls must run PAN-OS 8.1 or later.
 If managed firewalls connect to Log Collectors, those Log Collectors must also run PAN-OS version 9.0.
 Managed PA-7000 Series firewalls that have a Log Processing Card (LPC) can also run PAN-OS 8.1 (or later).

 PA-7000 Series Firewalls support two logging cards, the PA-7000 Series Firewall Log Processing Card (LPC) and the high-performance PA-7000 Series Firewall Log Forwarding Card (LFC).
 Unlike the LPC, the LFC does not have disks to store logs locally.
 Instead, the LFC forwards all logs to one or more external logging systems, such as Panorama or a syslog server.
 If you use the LFC, the application usage information for Policy Optimizer does not display on the firewall because traffic logs aren’t stored locally.
 If you use the LPC, the traffic logs are stored locally on the firewall, so the application usage information for Policy Optimizer displays on the firewall.

 Use this feature to:

 - Migrate port-based rules to application-based rules—Instead of combing through traffic logs and manually mapping applications to port-based rules, use Policy Optimizer to identify port-based rules and list the applications that matched each rule, so you can select the applications you want to allow and safely enable them.
-Converting your legacy port-based rules to application-based whitelist rules supports your business applications and enables you to block any applications associated with malicious activity.
+Converting your legacy port-based rules to application-based allow rules supports your business applications and enables you to block any applications associated with malicious activity.

 - Identify over-provisioned application-based rules—Rules that are too broad allow applications you don’t use on your network, which increases the attack surface and the risk of inadvertently allowing malicious traffic.Remove unused applications from Security policy rules to reduce the attack surface and keep the rulebase clean.
 Don’t allow applications that nobody uses on your network.

 , Policy Optimizer provides sorting options that don’t affect the rule order to help you prioritize which rules to convert or clean up first.
 You can sort rules by the amount of traffic during the past 30 days, the number of applications seen on the rule, the number of days with no new applications, and the number of applications allowed (for over-provisioned rules).